 Today it is 44°, windy, rainy and COLD (back to the oven)!

-I wanted to make brown rice but shy away from making it because it's been hard to get the right consistency.
+I wanted to make brown rice but sometimes it can be hard to get the right consistency.
 Too wet, too dry, too hard, to mushy!
-I've tried making it with stove top recipes, used my rice cooker and even my slow cooker.
+I’ve tried making it with stove top recipes, used my rice cooker and even my slow cooker.
 It turns out OK, but not good!

 - 1 1/2 cups brown rice, medium or short grain

 Preheat oven to 375°.

 Place the rice into an 8-inch square glass baking dish (I didn’t use glass).

 Bring the water, butter and salt to a boil with a kettle or covered saucepan.
 Once the water boils, pout it over the rice, stir to combine, and cover the dish tightly with heavy-duty aluminum (didn’t have heavy duty so doubled my sheets) foil.
 Bake on middle rack of the oven for 1 hour.

 After 1 hour, remove cover and fluff the rice with a fork.
 Serve immediately.